Cincinnati-Design-LAB/architour/src/content/buildings/uc-corbett-center-for-performing-arts-college-conservatory-of-music.md

 architect: Pei, Cobb, Freed
 associate_architect: NBBJ
 original_function: Conservatory of music and performance arts
-significance: >-
-  The design of the complex weaves together several existing buildings with infill structures and landscape treatments to create a cohesive environment or "village" as it is known today.
-CCM is noted as one of the top music conseratories in the country, and the renovated and expanded facilities offer performance and education spaces commensurate with the college's stature.
-  Major performance spaces include a concert hall, a recital hall, a theatre, and a black box performance facility.
 unique_features: >-
   The building complex masterfully weaves multiple levels of the camput together, and its design reflects the vertical nature of the UC campus.
 In